A GAME TO CONNECT

 After obtaining the license from Valve Software to promote the game in Japan, Counter-Strike NEO was born.

 But there was a problem.
 Counter-Strike was considered too “gritty” or “violent” by Japanese standards.
 Balaclava-clad muscle men with grim faces just didn’t belong in a culture of kawaii, or cutesy.
-Therefore the whole design was transformed into the cyborg-ish futuristic anime-like artwork as shown below.
+Therefore the whole design was transformed into the cyborg-ish futuristic anime-like artwork.

 Similarly, Tsuchiya concluded that Japanese gamers wouldn’t fancy the iconic “TERRORISTS WIN” or “BOMB HAS BEEN PLANTED” radios so major overhauls were made, by replacing the Counter-Terrorist and Terrorist factions with NEO and CSF (Cosmopolitan Special Forces) respectively.
 The main announcer was also voiced by a female as well.